 During his time at school, Martin already took his first steps in information technology by writing down one or another notebook entries in HTML, to the woe of his teachers.

-After gracefully failing as a Rocket Arena III pro gamer (at least he got a good trashing in ESL Premier League), a short trip working as mechatronics engineer alongside a few web projects (e.g. "myKlique" - social network) and attending state college for technicians for most of the evenings of the following three years, he finally arrived in computer science also professionally, seven years ago now.
+After gracefully failing as a Rocket Arena III pro gamer (at least he got a good trashing in ESL Premier League), a short trip working as mechatronics engineer alongside a few web side-projects (e.g. "myKlique" - social network) and attending state college for technicians for most of the evenings of the following three years, he finally arrived in computer science also professionally, about seven years ago now.